Cream Of Asparagus Soup

 two bowls of asparagus soup with a drizzle of cream on top.

 Step 4- Serve.
-Add cream then ladle the soup among the serving bowls.
+Add cream, then ladle the soup into the serving bowls.
 Swirl in additional cream and garnish each soup with fresh parsley.

 Arman’s recipe tips